YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Feedback.md

 - Set up a feedback form
 - Word of mouth ask around
 - Advertising on Twitter, LinkedIn, or some other social media platform
-- [Calendly](https://calendly.com/) useful tool for scheduling usability testing sessions
+- [Calendly](https://calendly.com/) helpful tool for scheduling usability testing sessions

 ###### Step 4 - Run the test!
-- After all, the prep is done and users scheduled
+- After all, the prep is done, and users are scheduled
 - Ask if they are ok with the session being recorded (if you would like that)
 - Never forget the point from Csontos:
 	- 'Assure your participant that they shoulder no blame.
 Never let the participants helping you with their valuable feedback feel frustrated '